IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >Another explanation for the claim that the conformal group is infinite dimensional can perhaps be given by looking at the Minkowski plane instead of the Euclidean plane.
 This is not the point of view in most papers on conformal field theory, but it fits in with the type of conformal invariance naturally appearing in string theory.
 Indeed, conformal symmetry was investigated in string theory, before the actual work on conformal field theory had been done.
 For the Minkowski plane, there is really an infinite dimensional conformal group, as we will show in the next section.
 The associated complexified Lie algebra is again essentially the Witt algebra (cf. Sect.
 5.1).”

 ― <a href="https://en.wikipedia.org/wiki/Martin_Schottenloher" target="_blank">Martin Schottenloher</a>

+>“In the 1960s Friedrichs met Heisenberg, and used the occasion to express to him the deep gratitude of the community of mathematicians for having created quantum mechanics, which gave birth to the beautiful theory of operators in a Hilbert space.
+Heisenberg allowed that this was so; Friedrichs then added that the mathematicians have, in some measure, returned the favor.
+Heisenberg looked noncommittal, so Friedrichs pointed out that it was a mathematician, von Neumann, who clarified the difference between a selfadjoint operator and one is merely symmetric.
+"What's the difference," said Heisenberg.”

+― <a href="https://en.wikipedia.org/wiki/Peter_Lax" target="_blank">Peter Lax</a> (Functional Analysis book)

+>“Finally, let me note that this was a winner’s (or “whig”) history, full of hero-worship: following in the footsteps of Hilbert, von Neumann established the link between quantum theory and functional analysis that has lasted.
+Moreover, partly through von Neumann’s own contributions (which are on a par with those of Bohr, Einstein, and Schr¨odinger), the precision that functional analysis has brought to quantum theory has greatly benefited the foundational debate.
+However, it is simultaneously a loser’s history: starting with Dirac and continuing with Feynman, until the present day physicists have managed to bring quantum theory forward in utter (and, in my view, arrogant) disregard for the relevant mathematical literature.
+As such, functional analysis has so far failed to make any real contribution to quantum theory as a branch of physics (as opposed to mathematics), and in this respect its role seems to have been limited to something like classical music or other parts of human culture that adorn life but do not change the economy or save the planet.
+On the other hand, like General Relativity, perhaps the intellectual development reviewed in this paper is one of those human achievements that make the planet worth saving.”[<a href="https://arxiv.org/abs/1911.06630" target="_blank">1911.06630</a>]

+― <a href="https://www.math.ru.nl/~landsman/" target="_blank">Klaas Landsman</a>

+>“It is a truth universally acknowledged that a closed differential form, in possession of an interpretation as a gauge field in a quantum field theory, must be in want of an integral refinement.”[<a href="https://arxiv.org/abs/2312.14338" target="_blank">2312.14338</a>]

+― <a href="https://adebray.github.io/" target="_blank">Arun Debray</a>

 >“Mathematics is about the truths invariant under change of notation.”